michael-zucchetta/bauta/Readme.md

 In the case of a dataset of pets that would be photos of the street and photos of a backyard.

-Once you have the images you will have to create a file (`.txt` or `.csv`) for each class consisting of a carry-return list of either paths or URLs of the images.
+Once you have the images you will have to create a file (`.txt`) for each class consisting of a carry-return list of either paths or URLs of the images.
 In the pets example, you will have three files:
 ```
-background.csv
+background.txt
-dog.csv
+dog.txt
-cat.csv
+cat.txt
 ```

-Once you have the csv files in a single folder you will have to run
+Once you have the txt files in a single folder you will have to run
 ```
 ./setup_dataset
 ```